rupeikyte/Strength-Training/README.md

 on our main screen. the functions combine together to help make the MonthView what it is, with each function being self explanatory to what it adds to our UI and screen that users can see.
 The
 DayCell and EmptyCell are each square/Day in the Calendar.
 DayCell displaying text of whichever muscle group that was chosen on the particular day and being clickable.
 While emptycell, displays an only colored square that is not clickable and a static cell displaying nothing.
 The DayCell is a portrayal of days of the month while emptycell is a portrayal of the extra squares that every calendar has.

-NotificationView File (subject to change?):

-Contains the NotificationView and NotificationCell Structure, as well as the splitDaysIntoWeeks, generateNotifications, and DayNumberToWeekdayName functions.
-The NotificationView is going to be aloow us to give users feedback to their schedules that they make.
-It serves to support users when they make a schedule as decisions made by the NotificationView is research that we did to give great advice.
-The spliDaysIntoWeekdays function allows all of our days to be split into weeks so our NotificationView can give feedback by the week for our calendar.
-The NotificationCell is subject to change as it is a cell that we decided as a vertical stack of rectangles on the side panel.
-But, it has changed towards a warning sign on each DayCell instead.
-This structure serves to be able to display messages that gives users feedback to their scheduled week.
-The generateNotifications function goes hand in hand with the NotificationCell as it allows us to be able to protray the text that the NotificationCell displays. dayNumberToWeekdayName function changes the problem of displaying daycell numbers, so the corresponding number of the month with the DayCell.
-But, being able to change it to a weekday makes it much easier for the user to be able to read our messages a lot easier by giving them the weekday name.
+The last function generateMonthNotifications generates warning signs as well as messages to the user in order to let them know that they are missing one of the requirements in their schedule.

 Strength_Training App File:

+This file calls the app.

 WorkoutCalendar File:

 Contains WorkoutDay Structure, WorkoutCalendar Class and generateDays function.
 The WorkoutDay Structure gives us each workout day which is separate from the DayView as it focuses more on the muscle group that is being displayed compared to the actual day of the month.
 Bringing us to the WorkoutCalendar class which is the month calendar but geared towards workouts, the class is highlighted by the dictionary that we used to track the date which is our key and the workouts on that date which are the values.
-The generateDays function gives us each day for the workoutCalendar class.

-WorkoutEvaluator File:

-Contains WorkoutEvaluator Structure, and dayOverload as well as isEverythingGettingTrained function.
-This WorkoutEvaluator is aimed to evaluate each week of workouts separately and give feedback to the user. dayOverload function is our function that catches if users workout the same musclegroup on consecutive days.
-While the isEverythingGettingTrained function checks if the user has chosen a every single muscle group at least once throughout the month.
+Explain load and save here The next four functions are used for evaluating our WorkoutCalendar, with getAllBackToBack, dayOverload, isEverythingGettingTrained, and getWorkoutDays.
+The getAllBackToBack function checks the workouts throughout the year and generates a warning sign if a muscle group is scheduled to be trained on back to back days.
+The dayOverload function generates a warning when workouts are scheduled on more than 3 consecutive days.
+This lets users know that they should account for rest days in their schedule. isEverythingGettingTrained function checks if the user has chosen every muscle group at least once throughout the month.
+While the last function getWorkoutDays allows the calendar to get the workout days throughout the schedules.

 Workouts File: